Xiang Lang: Service under Liu Shan

-In 223, after Liu Shan succeeded his father Liu Bei as the emperor of Shu, he appointed Xiang Lang as a Colonel of Infantry and as Chief Clerk to the Imperial Chancellor, Zhuge Liang.
+In 223, after Liu Shan succeeded his father Liu Bei as the emperor of Shu, he appointed Xiang Lang as a Colonel of Infantry (步兵校尉) and Chief Clerk to the Imperial Chancellor (丞相長史), Zhuge Liang.
 In 225, when Zhuge Liang led the Shu forces on a campaign to pacify rebellions in the Nanzhong region, he left Xiang Lang in charge of domestic affairs at Shu's imperial capital, Chengdu.

 In 228, when Zhuge Liang led Shu forces on the first of a series of campaigns against Shu's rival state, Cao Wei, he brought Xiang Lang along and left him in charge of the Shu base at Hanzhong Commandery.
 The Shu vanguard, led by Ma Su, suffered a devastating defeat at the Battle of Jieting against Wei forces led by Zhang He.
-Xiang Lang received news that Ma Su fled his post after the defeat, but due to his friendship with Ma Su, he did not report it to Zhuge Liang.
+Xiang Lang received news that Ma Su fled his post, but due to his friendship with Ma Su, he did not report it to Zhuge Liang.
 Later, after Zhuge Liang found out, he was so furious that he dismissed Xiang Lang and sent him back to Chengdu.

-Some years later, Xiang Lang returned to serve in the Shu government as Minister of the Household.
-In 234, after Zhuge Liang's death, Liu Shan promoted Xiang Lang to the position of General of the Left and enfeoffed him as the Marquis of Xianming Village in recognition of his past contributions.
+Some years later, Xiang Lang returned to serve in the Shu government as Minister of the Household (光祿勳).
+In 234, after Zhuge Liang's death, Liu Shan promoted Xiang Lang to the position of General of the Left (左將軍) and enfeoffed him as the Marquis of Xianming Village (顯明亭侯) in recognition of his past contributions.

-When he was young, even if he didn't study the fundamentals, Xiang Lang did study diligently through literature and for his ability as an official received many praises.
-From the moment he was dismissed from his office as Chief Clerk, he observed, traveled and reflected for almost thirty years.
-He concentrated his mind and heart on the collection of records working assiduously and never slacking.
-When he was more than eighty years old, he would still check personally each document and would correct and check any errors personally.
+In his youth, although he did study literature Xiang Lang wasn't interested in it.
+Instead, he wanted to serve as an official and for his ability received many praises.
+From the moment he was dismissed from his office as Chief Clerk, he traveled for almost thirty years without engaging in personal affairs.
+He concentrated his mind on the collection of records working assiduously and tirelessly.
+When he was more than eighty years old, he would still check personally each document, correct and inspect for any errors.
 He collected many books, volumes and scrolls and at the time had the largest library.
-He would welcome any guests and would teach and receive many of the later generations, but only to debate over ancient principles and not speaking about current affairs.
-For this, he was respected from those still in office to those who were not yet adult scholars.
-Whatever the status, all honored him.
+He welcomed any guest.
+He would teach and receive many of the newer generation, but only to debate over ancient principles and refused to engage in discussion about current matters.
+For his attitude, he received praises.
+He was greatly respected from those in government office to the young students (before 19 years old) still learning.
 He died in 247.